-This section provides notice of the public review and comment period for INCITS Draft American National Standards, including the national adoption of ISO and IEC standards as American National Standards, and on proposals to revise, reaffirm or withdraw approval of existing American National Standards.
+Public Review of Projects: This section provides notice of the public review and comment period for INCITS Draft American National Standards, including the national adoption of ISO and IEC standards as American National Standards, and on proposals to revise, reaffirm or withdraw approval of existing American National Standards.
 This is a complete list of notices for the current year.
 You can also search the INCITS project database for drafts that may be in the public review stage of processing.
 INCITS announces that these document(s) have been circulated for a 60-day public review and comment period as specified on each notice.
 Comments received during the period noted will be considered and answered.
-Commenters who have objections, suggestions or comments should so indicate, include their reasons and suggested alternative language, if appropriate and send them to firstname.lastname@example.org.
+Commenters who have objections, suggestions or comments should so indicate, include their reasons and suggested alternative language, if appropriate and send them to email@example.com.

 The public review and comment period also serves as a call for patents and any other pertinent issues (copyrights, trademarks).
 Correspondence regarding intellectual property rights may be emailed to the INCITS Secretariat at firstname.lastname@example.org.

 Actions related to processing an INCITS standard, such as new approvals, reaffirmations, adoptions, revisions and withdrawals are also posted for public review and comment in the ANSI Standards Action that can be found on the ANSI website.

 To purchase an INCITS standard or Technical Report, visit one of our online retailers.